-The LIBOR methodology is designed to produce an average rate that is representative of the rates at which large, leading internationally active banks with access to the wholesale, unsecured funding market could fund themselves1.
-Since the financial crisis banks no longer fund themselves in this way.
-The decline in the underlying market means that LIBOR is now primarily sustained by the use of expert judgement; global regulators view this as unsustainable.
-Therefore, 2021 is the last year the Financial Conduct Authority (FCA) will compel panel banks to carry on providing these submissions to LIBOR.
-As a result, the FCA expects that LIBOR will not continue after 2021.2
+The LIBOR methodology is designed to produce an average rate that is representative of the rates at which large, leading internationally active banks with access to the wholesale, unsecured funding market could fund themselves.
+Since the global financial crisis banks no longer fund themselves in this way.
+The decline in the underlying market means that LIBOR is now primarily sustained by the use of expert judgement.
+Global regulators view this as unsustainable and in March 2021 the Financial Conduct Authority (FCA) announced the dates that panel bank submissions for all LIBOR settings will cease, after which representative LIBOR rates will no longer be available.